 Concordia University is one of Canada’s most dynamic universities in one of North America’s most livable cities.
 It reflects a unique blend of commitments to diversity, accessibility, social responsibility, and innovation.
-With over 46,000 students (6,300 international) and nearly 1,700 full-time and part-time professors, Concordia is recognized for offering a rich academic experience combined with strong community engagement.
+With over 46,000 students (9,040 international) and over 2,300 full-time and part-time professors, Concordia is recognized for offering a rich academic experience combined with strong community engagement.

 This is a time of change for Concordia University Library.
-A new library space was recently inaugurated in the Grey Nuns Building.
-A major renovation and expansion project is transforming the Webster Library, at the Sir George Williams Campus (downtown), over the period of 2015 to 2017.
-An innovative technology program is being developed and will contribute to enhance the students experience in the libraries.
+A major renovation and expansion project recently transformed the Webster Library at the Sir George Williams Campus (downtown), including the launch of the Technology Sandbox and Visualization Studio and offering 22 different types of learning spaces.

 - The transformation of service offerings to provide an outstanding user experience